Franny and Zooey: Franny

 The short story concerns Franny's weekend date with her collegiate boyfriend, Lane Coutell.
 Lane takes her to a fashionable lunch room, where Franny quickly becomes exasperated when he appears interested only in conversing about the minutiae of his academic frustrations.
 Franny questions the importance of college education and the worth of Lane's friends.
 She eats nothing, feels faint, and becomes progressively more uncomfortable talking to Lane.
-Eventually, she excuses herself to visit the restroom, where, after a breakdown, she regains her composure.
+Eventually, she excuses herself to visit the restroom, where, after a nervous breakdown, she regains her composure.

 Franny returns to the table, where she expresses her feeling of being troubled with egotism and the need to be accomplished.
 Lane then spots the small book that Franny has been carrying and asks her about it.
 She explains that the book is titled The Way of a Pilgrim and tells the story of how a Russian wanderer learns the power of "praying without ceasing".
 The Jesus Prayer involves internalizing the prayer "Lord Jesus Christ, have mercy on me" to a point where, in a manner similar to a Zen koan, it becomes unconscious, almost like a heartbeat.
 Lane is less interested in the story than in keeping their timetable for the party and football game, though when Franny faints due to her mental state, he tends to her and postpones the weekend's activities.
 After she wakes, he goes to call a taxi to take her to her lodging and leaves Franny alone.
 The story concludes with Franny lying in the restaurant, her lips moving soundlessly, suggesting that she is practising the act of praying without ceasing.